1242599327/robin-sr/README.md

 ### From Pre-built Binaries

-Navigate to the actions page and download the latest release for your platform.
+Navigate to the [actions](https://github.com/Chenyu550/robin-sr/actions) page and download the latest artifacts for your platform.

 ## Usage